2005 Quran desecration controversy: Other news reports

-US military findings
+U.S. military findings

 On June 3, 2005, a U.S. military investigation by the base commander, Brigadier General Jay Hood, reported four (possibly five) incidents of "mishandling" of the Quran by U.S. personnel at Guantánamo Bay.
 Hood said his investigation "revealed a consistent, documented policy of respectful handling of the Quran dating back almost two and a half years."